miketianchen/MDA_image_captioning/docs/ec2_installation_steps.md

-The `mds-capstone-mda-dp` AMI is prepared with the following commands:
+The `mds-capstone-mda-gpu` AMI is prepared with the following commands:

 Launch an EC2 instance with the `Deep Learning Base AMI (Ubuntu 16.04)` AMI